 Ideally, each roof design reflects a team approach with the roofer, architect and general contractor working to develop a viable system.
 Because of the technology and skills unique to each profession, all three parties have input in the final design.

-The History of Drainage Problems In the early 1920s, American architecture became strongly influenced by the Bauhaus School of Design in Germany.
+In the early 1920s, American architecture became strongly influenced by the Bauhaus School of Design in Germany.
 This concept called for sleek, severe lines topped with a flat or minimally-sloped roof.
 While this concept is still popular among designers today, it is considerably less popular with roofers and contractors.

 It is a simple fact that this type of roof invites piled-up snow or standing water, placing a tremendous dead load on the roof.
 If not corrected, the resulting strain can eventually cause the failure of the roof membrane or even the collapse of the entire structure.